chrisjshull/minesweeper/log.md

-Using rollupjs because i hadn't before and it looked interesting.
-Additionally, this seemed like a task that wouldn't require a big MVC framework.
-Which meant I could also play with some vanilla JS, esp. some of the ES2015 stuff that hasn't been adopted by those frameworks yet.

-rollup is more suited for JS than CSS, so chose to wrap it in gulp.
-(Hae also never used gulp before and it felt like a good choice, and a good learning oppertunity)

-Using jQuery mostly for dev ergonomics.
+This didn't seem like a task that begged for a big MVC framework, which intrigued me for two reasons: 1) I could try out some new (to me) build tools, and 2) I could play with some modern JS concepts that have been floating around in my head.

+I started with Rollup because it looked interesting, but eventually added Gulp for non-JS related build tasks.
+I'm also particular to SASS and Autoprefixer so got those running too.

+Runtime code wise I wanted to stay very vanilla, but decided to bring in jQuery for DOM manipulation ergonomics.

+While coding I set myself a few goals:
+ - Localizable, and RTL-ready
+ - Keyboard playable
+ - Accessible (screen reader support, zoomable, proper color contrast)
+ - Flexible layout
+ - Mobile support

+While the game currently doesn't expose the settings in the UI, the logic is not fixed to any particular dimensions or mine count.

 use _ for weak private ...

-// board captures clicks on gameover?

-instead of text color, used background color - more readable, IM)
+instead of text color, used background color - more readable, IMO

-colors should pass contrast AX standards

-you cn navigate this with the keyboard
-(you can also use tab/shift-tab, or your screen readaer's keys)

-Accessibility tested most with VoiceOver in Safari (desktop).

 Using an emoji for the mine is fun, but could lead to cross-platform issues.
 Would likely want to replace that.
 (Fun fact though: VoiceOver speaks "bomb" quite nicely.)

+document.documentElement.dir = "rtl"
+tab twice, or click the col/row header and then arrow keys

 goals:
-learn new build tooling
-rtl, loc
-ax
-flexible layout
-mobile support
-webcomponents
 tests